Comparing The 9 Best Survey Tools For MaxDiff Analysis

 Wait, what is MaxDiff Analysis?

-MaxDiff Analysis measures people’s priorities by asking them multiple times to choose the best and worst option from sets of 3-6 statements.
-Each time the respondent finishes, a new set of statements from the full ranking list is shown.
-Check out our Ultimate Guide to MaxDiff Analysis for more explainers and examples.
+MaxDiff Analysis measures people’s priorities by showing them a set of 3-6 options and asking them to choose the best and worst ones.
+Each time the respondent votes, a new set of statements are randomly selected from the full ranking list.
+By adding up everyone’s votes, you can rank the options from highest to lowest relative importance.

 ⬆️ interactive example of a MaxDiff Analysis survey built on OpinionX